artrugh/javascript_basis/lexical_environment.md

         3. Module lexical environment or Module scope - visible within a module

-There are three pertinent factors in deciding the scope of an identifier in javascript:
+There are three pertinent factors in deciding the scope of an identifier in JavaScript:

 - How a indetifier was declared
 - Where a indetifier was declared